-Dale.
+Date:

 On behalf of:

-Complaina ant is: Student:
+Complainant is: Student:

 Student's parent(s):

 Other:

 Address:

 Street City State Zip

-Telephone)
+Telephone:

 Home Work

 1. Describe the alleged violation of Section 504 in specific terms.
-Include
+Include e

-- (1) The specific incident or activity that is viewed as discrimination; - (2) The individuals involved; - (3) Dates, times, and locations involved; and - (4) The disability that forms the basis of the complaint (attach additional pages if needed).
+dent or activity that is viewed as disc erimination;

+The individual(s)Dates, times, and involved; locations involved; and

+forms the basis of the complaint (attach n additional pages if needed).

-- 2. Describe any relevant communication that has already occurred to address the issue.
-Please specify the types of communication, dates of communication, and names of individuals with whom any communication has occurred. - 3.
-Please describe how you would like to see this issue resolved.
+- unication that has already occurred to a

+communication, and names ofindividua ıls with whom any communication has

+occurred.
+14.171 - 4 41.5 - 5 1 1

+- ald like to see this issue resolved.
+District's 504Co ardinator or degiance?

-4. Do you wish this complaint to be investigated and addressed by the District's 504 Co ordinator or designee? 🔲 Yes 🔲 No
+Yes No o be investigated and addressed by the District 8 304Co ordinator or designee?

-5. Do you wish this complaint to be referred for due process hearing?
-(An impartial hearing officer appointed by the District conducts a due process hearing.
-Legal counsel may represent you.)
+o be referred for due process hearing?
+(An impartial hea aringofficer appointed by

+rocess hearing.
+Legal counsel mayrepro

+Yes No · ,

-PLEASE RETURN THIS FORM TO YOUR SCHOOL'S EXECUTIVE DIRECTOR.
+PLEASE RETURN THIS FORM TO YOUR SCHOOL'S EXECUTIVE DIRECTOR